top of page

 Meeting Venue

 Meetings are held at Markfield Methodist Church, Main Street (Opposite The Green) LE67 9WD, starting at 7.30pm.
 The Church is fully accessible.
+There is no need to book in advance.

 Car parking is available around The Green, please be considerate to residents.